Suspension of Retirement Allowance

 If a member becomes disabled during a period of re-employment and is granted service-connected or nonservice-connected disability retirement, the disability retirement allowance shall be the greater of two benefit options:

-2. The service retirement allowance 14.Q.
-What happens if retirees die during the period of re-employment? that would have been payable if (1) the member had not originally retired and (2) the service attributed to the original period of employment and the period of re-employment was continuous and uninterrupted.
+2. The service retirement allowance that would have been payable if (1) the member had not originally retired and (2) the service attributed to the original period of employment and the period of re-employment was continuous and uninterrupted.

 14. What happens if retirees die during the period of re-employment?